+1. Open Communications

-- 1. Establish communications with MotionMaestro - a.
-Connect the drive to the PC via serial cable and connect the motor feedback cable to the drive (if applicable). - b.
-Do not connect the motor power cable at this time, and make sure that the controller port has no input.
-If the controller must be connected to the drive, make sure that it is not sending any signal that will result in undesired behavior (reset, fault, etc.).
-See section 5.12 for digital inputs, and section 6.1 for on-board status display codes. - c.
-For drives with model numbers that start with SMC, turn on logic power.
-For SMB drives, turn on bus power. - d.
+- Connect the drive to the PC via serial cable and connect the motor feedback cable to the drive. - b.
+Do not connect the motor power cable at this time, and make sure that the controller port has no input. - c.
+Turn on power to the drive. - d.
 Select Communications -> Open, select your drive, then press OK.

-- 2. Setup Motor Parameters - a.
-Select Setup -> Motor Parameters. - b.
-Enter values for Motor Resistance and Motor Inductance - c.
-Enter value for Nominal DC Bus according to the bus voltage applied to the drive. - d.
-Enter 2000 Hz for Current Loop Bandwidth for a typical application. - e.
-See section 4.2 for information about Fine Tuning.
-Fine Tuning is required for special applications or when the motor inductance in less than 1 mH.
-Contact Glentek for assistance. - f.
+2. Motor Parameters

+- a.
+Select Setup -> Motor Parameters.

+- b.
+Make sure that the drive is disabled.

+- c.
+Enter values for Motor Resistance, Motor Inductance, and Nominal DC Bus according to the motor.

+- d.
+Enter 2000 for Current Loop Bandwidth.

+- e.
 Click Send Values to Drive then close the window.

-3. Setup Motor Safety
+3. Motor Safety (Typical Method)

 - a.
 Select Setup -> Motor Safety. - b.
-For typical applications, set the current limit, overspeed threshold, and low speed electronic circuit breaker (LSECB).
-Check the appropriate boxes to enable the function.
-For the other safety methods refer to section 5.7 for details. - c.
-Enter the maximum allowed output current for Current Limit.
-It is the lesser of the motor or drive rated peak current. - d.
-Enter the lesser of the desired operating speed or the maximum motor speed for Overspeed Threshold. - e.
+Compare the rated peak current of the motor and the rated peak current of the drive.
+Enter the lesser for Current Limit. - c.
+Compare the maximum rpm of the motor and the maximum desired rpm of your system.
+Enter the lesser for Overspeed Threshold. - d.
+If you will be operating in position mode, check the box next to Position Following Error Limit and enter a value for Position Following Error Limit. - e.
+By default, the box next to Low Speed Electronic Circuit Breaker will be checked.
 Compare the continuous current ratings of the motor and the drive.
 Enter the lesser for Trip Current (amps), and enter a time of 2-4 seconds for Trip Time (sec). - f.
+Current Fold Back and I2T Protection Prediction are optional motor safety methods. - g.
 Click Send Values to Drive, then close the window.